TwosHusbandS/Project-127/Installer/Changelogs/V_1_1_0_0_Changelog.md

 * Improved generating DebugFile UX
 * Split Settings in 3 SubPages
 * Added "Mode" and "GetBuild" Feature to be able to help Users quickly.
+* Improved Command Line Interpretation

 #### BugFixes:

 * Fixed Auth Button Mouse over Bug
 * Fixed Not launching after pressing Launch when non-auth
 * Auth will no longer crash when not reachable.
-Well at least we check it on page load...
+Well at least we check it on page load
 * Auto-Start XYZ on Game Launch working dir fix (for OBS)
 * Made sure Process Priority is set correctly (only once and successfully)
-* Improved Command Line Interpretation